Teen Dental Care

 Just for Teens

-Our office has implemented some new services to appeal specifically to our teen patients.
-We’ve redone our arcade and put in three brand new X-box 360 game consoles.
-We also have a new charging station where you can charge your phone, iPad or iPod.
+Our office locations have cool features to appeal specifically to our teen patients!
+We have arcade games, gaming consoles and charging stations.
 Our special teen rooms provide added privacy for our patients that do not want to have their teeth cleaned in our open bay and each room is equipped with its own monitor equipped with Apple TV so the patient can pick what they want to watch.